czhang54/Attitude_estimation/README.md

 Directories:
   + include: contains all the headers
   + src: contains all the source files
-  + example: contains test programs to do simulations
+  + test: contains test programs to do some demo simulations

 Requirement:
   + Eigen: a convenient matrix library that can be downloaded at http://eigen.tuxfamily.org/index.php?title=Main_Page#Download